 Since the rise of opioid addiction, overdose, and fatalities, a number of Medication-Assisted Treatment (MAT) programs have opened up around the country to combat the ongoing opioid crisis.
 At Buckhead Behavioral Health, we’re proud to provide a Medication-Assisted Treatment program in Atlanta to provide accountability, structure, and support for our client’s continued recovery.

-There are many forms of treatment for drugs and alcohol abuse.
+There are many forms of treatment for drug and alcohol abuse.
 One of the more controversial is Medication-Assisted Treatment which is also known as MAT.
-MAT is a form of harm-reduction where the use of medications combines with traditional counseling and behavioral therapies.
+MAT is a form of harm-reduction using medications with traditional counseling and behavioral therapies.
 The aim is to provide a balanced approach to substance abuse treatment.
-As alternatives to traditional addiction treatment become more common throughout the U.S., Atlanta has also experienced a rise in the use of MAT programs.
+As alternatives to traditional addiction treatment become more common throughout the U.S., Atlanta has also experienced a rise in the use of Medication-Assisted Treatment programs.

 The FDA approved all medications and medication programs are tailored to meet an individual’s personal needs.
 Research shows that medication-assisted therapy and traditional therapy can help treat addiction disorders, improve recovery times, and prevent or reduce opioid overdose.
 The topic is controversial for individuals and medical professionals because the idea of using medication to solve an addiction to illicit medication sounds tricky.